M-Pepper/linux-cac-walkthrough/README.md

 Query the database again and see if it's added.

+You must not have any other residual nssdb entries from cackey, coolkey, or old versions of opensc.
+NSS Internal and OpenSC Framework should be the only entries.
+Remove other entries with the following command:

+    modutil -dbdir sql:$HOME/.pki/nssdb/ -delete "Name of Module (Probably CAC Module since everyone follows the milcac tutorial)"

 ##### Import DoD Certificates

 Now you must add the DoD Certificates to nssdb.
 Navigate to the location of the unziped DoD Certificates and install via the following command: